Flipper-XFW/Xtreme-Firmware/ReadMe.md

 <br>
 <h2 align="center">List of changes:</h2>

 Note: This repo is always updated with OFW, Unleashed & Rogue.
 No need to mention all those here.
-I will only mention **MY** changes
+We will only mention **our** changes

 ```txt
 [Added]